-February 2021 Partial Payments of 2011 Senior Subordinate Bonds
+Partial Payments on 2011 Bonds

-As discussed in Note 14 in the notes to the financial statements, for the year ended December 31, 2020, the Association's Distributable Cash was insufficient to cover the debt service due January 1, 2021 on the Association's 2011 Senior Subordinate and 2011 Junior Subordinate Bonds.
-Therefore, on February 15, 2021 in accordance with the terms of the Trust Indenture, the available Distributable Cash of \$437,970 was used to pay as much as possible of the debt service due on the Association's 2011 Senior Subordinate Bonds.
-No debt service was paid on the 2011 Junior Subordinate Bonds.
-The remaining unpaid debt service balances totaled \$1,322,604 for the 2011 Senior Subordinate Bonds and \$217,610 for the 2011 Junior Subordinate Bonds.
-The unpaid debt service amounts will be deferred to future debt service dates and will continue to accrete interest from the date of non-payment at rates the same as those of the 2011 Bonds to which the unpaid debt service relates.
+As discussed in Notes 8 and 13 in the notes to the financial statements, for the years ended December 31, 2023 and 2022, the Association's Distributable Cash was insufficient to cover all regularly scheduled debt service due on January 1, 2024 and 2023, respectively, on the Association's 2011 Bonds.
+In addition, such Distributable Cash for the year ended December 31, 2022 was insufficient to cover certain Arrearages due on January 1, 2023.
+The unpaid debt service and Arrearage amounts will be deferred to future debt service dates and will continue to accrete interest from the date of non-payment at rates the same as those of the 2011 Bonds to which the unpaid debt service relates.
 Our opinion is not modified with respect to this matter.